 Point out who in their grade has the top mileage.
 Challenge students to beat that mileage!
 Recognize whoever in their building has the top mileage.
 Challenge them to beat the frontrunners!

 Ask how many are walking to school!
 Recognize and applaud them.
 Ask how many are walking from drop-off points!
 Applaud them.
 Ask how many are walking at home on courses they laid out with their parents.
 Tell them anybody can catch up this weekend - if they spend all day Saturday walking and running on their home course!

-Give students or their next teacher the Activity Sheet on the next page to take home.
+Give students the Activity Sheet on the next page to take home.
 When you make copies, we recommend that you use both sides of one sheet of paper.
 It saves trees - and it's easier to give kids one sheet rather than have to check that everybody got two.

 Tell the kids this week's hand-out is just for fun - and to help them get ready for what's ahead.
+It's not homework that has to be returned.